m3enzo/Advanced-Tab-Groups/README.md

 ![Screenshot 2024-12-26 213548](https://github.com/user-attachments/assets/f4d3f8c7-f716-47b3-8812-01b2f3a5ca69)

 (my personal favorite, with the arrow)

+* Fill the folder icon with your selected tab color (or no color if that is your chosen prefrence)
 ---------------
 If you have any features you would like to see, pleasestart a disccusion and I would be glad to do anything Zen CSS related :)